stevoland/grunt-reduce/README.md

 # grunt-reduce

+---
+NOTE: This fork includes an option to prevent grunt-reduce from mangling template tags (particularly Mustache partials {{>partial}})

+This option can be turned on with eg: {fixTemplateTags: '{{ }}'}

+Angle brackets within the tag are escaped prior to starting AssetGraph then replaced after in the source and build)

+This option is not compatible with cdnRoot or cdnOutRoot
+---

 A grunt kitchen that reduces your web ingredients down to their essence for optimal serving.
 Bon appétit!

 grunt-reduce builds your web application based on the DOM.